Nazi concentration camps: Early camps (1933–1934)

 On 30 January 1933, Adolf Hitler became chancellor of Germany after striking a backroom deal with the previous chancellor, Franz von Papen.
 The Nazis had no plan for concentration camps prior to their seizure of power.
 The concentration camp system arose in the following months due to the desire to suppress tens of thousands of Nazi opponents in Germany.
 The Reichstag fire in February 1933 was the pretext for mass arrests.
 The Reichstag Fire Decree eliminated the right to personal freedom enshrined in the Weimar Constitution and provided a legal basis for detention without trial.
 The first camp was Nohra, established on 3 March 1933 in a school.

 The number of prisoners in 1933–1934 is difficult to determine; historian Jane Caplan estimated it at 50,000, with arrests perhaps exceeding 100,000.
 Eighty per cent of prisoners were members of the Communist Party of Germany and ten per cent members of the Social Democratic Party of Germany.
-Many prisoners were released in late 1933, and after a Christmas amnesty, there were only a few dozen camps left.
 About 70 camps were established in 1933, in any convenient structure that could hold prisoners, including vacant factories, prisons, country estates, schools, workhouses, and castles.
 There was no national system; camps were operated by local police, SS, and SA, state interior ministries, or a combination of the above.
 The early camps in 1933–1934 were heterogeneous and fundamentally differed from the post-1935 camps in organization, conditions, and the groups imprisoned.
+Many prisoners were released in late 1933, and after a Christmas amnesty, there were only a few dozen camps left.

 Institutionalization (1934–1937)

 Heinrich Himmler inspects Dachau on 8 May 1936.

 On 26 June 1933, Himmler appointed Theodor Eicke the second commandant of Dachau, which became the model followed by other camps.
-Eicke drafted the Disciplinary and Penal Code, a manual which specified draconian punishments for disobedient prisoners.
-He also created a system of prisoner functionaries, which later developed into the camp elders, block elders, and kapo of later camps.
+Eicke drafted the Disciplinary and Penal Code, a manual which specified draconian punishments that ranged from 25 strikes with a cane to execution.
+He created a system of prisoner functionaries, which later developed into the camp elders, block elders, and kapos of later camps.
 In May 1934, Lichtenburg was taken over by the SS from the Prussian bureaucracy, marking the beginning of a transition set in motion by Heinrich Himmler, then chief of the Gestapo (secret police).
 Following the purge of the SA on 30 June 1934, in which Eicke took a leading role, the remaining SA-run camps were taken over by the SS.
 In December 1934, Eicke was appointed the first inspector of the Concentration Camps Inspectorate (IKL); only camps managed by the IKL were designated "concentration camps".